"Creates the intense atmosphere of an unstable world with grace and a sort of lyric power.”

-A returning playwright, Shames majored in Theatre as an under-graduate.
-Following a successful career as a novelist and journalist, she wrote her first suite of short plays, Wars of the Flesh, which was voted into Tucson’s 2014 New Play Festival.
-Numerous other readings and productions followed in rapid succession.
-In 2017, the playwright celebrated the New York City premiere of her musical comedy, Anna Karenina Lives! and the selection of her drama-thriller, The Degenerates, for Williams Street Rep’s LAB New Play Series.
+A Kilroys List playwright, Shames majored in Theatre as an under-graduate.
+Following a successful career as a novelist and journalist, in 2017, the playwright celebrated the New York City premiere of her musical comedy, Anna Karenina Lives! and the selection of her drama-thriller, The Degenerates, for Williams Street Rep’s LAB New Play Series.
 Shames’ bio-drama, The Higher Love, winner of three national workshop competitions, will premiere in Phoenix as part of Now and Then Creative Company's 2020 season.
-Her new musicals, If the Spirit Moves and The Manifesto, will premiere at Theatre Elision in 2019 and 2020 respectively, and her opera, Last American Dream, at the University of Costa Rica.
+Her new musicals, If the Spirit Moves and The Manifesto, will premiere at Theatre Elision in 2019 and 2020 respectively.

 In addition to her original plays, Shames has made a mission of adapting and re-imagining classic 19th and early 20th-century novels for the stage with an emphasis on works either by women or with strong women’s roles and relationships.
 Her D.H.
 Lawrence adaptation, The Virgin and the Gypsy, formed part of the 2018 Festival of New American Theatre at Phoenix Theatre and is currently a finalist in the Pegasus workshop competition.
-A second Lawrence adaptation, The Lost Girl, won Starlight Theater’s 2019 Playwriting Contest.
+A second Lawrence adaptation, The Lost Girl, won Starlight Theater’s 2019 Playwriting Contest and will be produced in Devon, England later this year.
 Her Emile Zola re-imagining of The Masterpiece was recently a finalist for the Trustus Playwright Award.
 To date, the playwright has also adapted multiple works by Edith Wharton, Aldous Huxley and Nathaniel Hawthorne.

 Katherine Monberg, Literary Manager of Arizona Theatre Company (LORT-B), Arizona's state theatre, has written of Shames, "Germaine is a playwright of both depth and innovation, able to craft layered and complex characters amidst dramatic structures that both celebrate and defy traditional literary approaches.
 One of the most compelling things about Germaine and her writing is her ability to give voice to the important conversations of our contemporary world in a unique yet accessible context, embracing and exploring the intangible, compelling spark that makes stories and characters come alive."